hadley/bigvis/README.md

 * optionally smooth or standardise with `smooth_1d()` and `standardise()`
 * visualising the results

+## Weighted statistics

+Bigvis also provides a number of standard statistics efficiently implemented on weighted/binned data: `weighted.var`, `weighted.sd`, `weighted.ecdf` and `weighted.quantile`.

 ## Acknowledgements

 This package wouldn't be possible without: